Joxebus/SpringBootGroovy/README.md

 ## Groovy Sources

-First of all the project must to know were to find the `sources` for this we need to add the next line to our *pom.xml* file:
+First of all the project must to know where to find the `sources` for this we need to add the next line to our *pom.xml* file:

 ```xml
 <build>